New mobilities: What ecosystem for tomorrow ?

 The models developed attempt to understand and satisfy stakeholders’ mobility requirements in a transition context.
 In more detail, the themes tackled by our research are the following:

-The main results in 2018 which are significant for partnerships between LGI teams are the following :
+The main results in 2020 which are significant for partnerships between LGI teams are the following :

 - Contribution to the organization of an international “Interdisciplinary Research Program on Urban Mobility” at the Institut Pascal (Université Paris Saclay).
-Various researchers of LGI participated in September 2019 to this scientific hub dedicated to research, exchange of knowledge and development of new ideas and projects on urban mobility.

 - Projet H2020, AVENUE Autonomous Vehicles to Evolve to a New Urban Experience, programme «Full-scale demonstration of urban road transport automation».